 This degree includes an internship option, where students join the professional workforce while still in college.
 This real-world exposure helps students begin their careers and make job connections while still in college.
 The Legal Studies program also incorporates courses that expose students to the business aspects of the practice of law.

-"The Legal Studies Program has grown from 38 students to 201 students between 2008 and 2012.
-It continues to be the only four-year undergraduate Legal Studies Program within the 64 colleges and universities within the SUNY college system."
+"The Legal Studies program has grown from 38 students to 201 students between 2008 and 2012.
+It continues to be the only four-year undergraduate Legal Studies program within the 64 campus SUNY system."

 Assistant Professor, Legal Studies